pdf-raku/PDF-Lite-raku/README.md

 ## Fonts

-This module has build-in support for the PDF core fonts: Courier, Times, Helvetica, ZapfDingbats and Symbol.
+This module has built-in support for the PDF core fonts: Courier, Times, Helvetica, ZapfDingbats and Symbol.

 The companion module [PDF::Font::Loader](https://pdf-raku.github.io/PDF-Font-Loader-raku) can be used to access a wider range of fonts: